A history of the trombone in timeline form. For sources see Trombone History Bibliography.

 1824—England: One of the earliest valve patents for brass specifically mentions trombone (Bate 148).

 c.
 1825—France: Pellerin, publisher of French popular prints, publishes a print titled Musique d’Infanterie Francaise, which includes a rear-facing trombone (upper-right).
-Other low brass instruments of interest in the image include a serpent next to the trombone and an ophicleide on left side of the next row (see facing detail, click for larger picture; public domain) (Museum of Civilization in Europe and the Mediterranean).
+Other low brass instruments of interest in the image include a serpent next to the trombone and an ophicleide on left side of the next row (see below detail; public domain) (Museum of Civilization in Europe and the Mediterranean).

 1825—Belgium: Sir George Smart, a British traveler, observes, “We heard a very good military horse band which was all trumpets, bugles and tromboni” (Smart 66).